What are examples of the 7 types of topic sentence?

 - There are (multiple examples) that clearly demonstrate the [influencing effect that the media has over the general public].

-Good work on completing this short course on topic sentences.
-You’ll probably now wish to unlock and download our worksheets for this lesson so that you can check your progress and understanding.
-Then consider completing another one of our short courses on body paragraphs or essay writing in general.
+Good work on completing this academic reader on topic sentences.
+You’ll probably now wish to unlock and download our worksheets for this chapter so that you can check your progress and understanding.
+Then consider completing another one of our short readers on body paragraphs or essay writing in general.

-Lesson 2 explores the topic: How can I write effective academic topic sentences?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: How can I write effective academic topic sentences?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

-Lesson 3 explores the topic: What are examples of the 7 types of topic sentence?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: What are examples of the 7 types of topic sentence?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.